 The signs of an infection include:

-* Swelling of the cyst
+- Swelling of the cyst

-* Pain when you sit or stand
+- Pain when you sit or stand

-* Redness and sore skin around the area
+- Redness and soreness around the area

-* Hair protruding from the lesion
+- Hair protruding from the lesion

-* The formation of more than one sinus tract or holes in the skin
+- The formation of more than one sinus tract or holes in the skin

-* Though uncommon, you may experience a low fever.
+- Though uncommon, a low fever

-* Antibiotics: are recommended if there is pus but no abscess.
+- Antibiotics are recommended if there is pus but no abscess

-*Surgical treatment is recommended when there is an abscess.
+- Surgical treatment is recommended when there is an abscess

 Incision and drainage

 This involves removing the skin around the pilonidal sinus.
-The gap may be left open until it heals over naturally or it will be closed with stitches and in some cases it may be sealed with special fibrin glue.
+The gap may be left open until it heals over naturally, or it may be closed with stitches and in some cases, it may be sealed with special fibrin glue.
 Post-surgery, seek medical advice if there is more pain, pus, fever or other concerns when you return home.
 Surgery will mean a 2-day hospital stay.

 Medicated products work by chemically paring down the thickened, dead skin on corns and calluses.
 These products are gentle and safe for most people.

-The thickened skin of a corn or callus is pared down by a surgeon, using a scalpel blade.
+The thickened skin of a corn or callus is pared down by a surgeon.
+Sometimes, regular trimming sessions are needed.